DataBrewery/databrewery.github.io/blog/content/irc-channel-for-brewery-and-cubes.md

 Author: Stefan Urbanek
 Summary: IRC Channel for Brewery and Cubes

-<p>I&#8217;ve opened an IRC channel on irc.freenode.net for Data Brewery and Cubes: #databrewery.
+I've opened an IRC channel on irc.freenode.net for Data Brewery and Cubes: #databrewery.
 I will be there mostly during CET daytime/late evening time.
-Check it out.</p>
+Check it out.